 Policy 679: Religion in Schools

-This district recognizes that students and employees have certain constitutional rights regarding religious activities and religious expression.
+This district recognizes that students and employees have certain constitutional rights regarding religious activities.
 The district will not take action to prevent or deny students and employees the opportunity to exercise such rights or impose sanctions for having exercised such rights.
-School authorities retain discretion to disclaim sponsorship of non-curricular groups and events, including those involving religious activities or expression, provided that any such disclaimers will be administered in a manner that neither favors nor disfavors groups that meet to engage in prayer or express religious perspectives.

 STUDENT RIGHTS

 1. Prayer During Noninstructional Time.
-All students have the right to engage in private, non-disruptive activities, such as praying or reading religious materials, during noninstructional time.
+All students have the right to engage in private, non-disruptive activities, such as praying or reading religious materials, during noninstructional time to the same extent that they may engage in nonreligious activities and subject to the same rules that are applied to other student-initiated expressive activities.
 Students may engage in such activities with other students.

 2. Organized Prayer Groups and Activities.
 Students have the right to organize prayer groups, religious clubs, and similar activities to the same extent that students are permitted to organize other non-curricular student activity groups.
+District employees should neither encourage nor discourage participation in student-run activities based upon the activities’ religious character or perspective.
 The district will provide such groups the same access to school facilities for assembling and school media for advertising that it provides other non-curricular student activity groups.

 3. Moment of Silence.
 Students have the right to pray, or not pray, during moments of silence and district employees are prohibited from encouraging or discouraging student prayer during such moments of silence.